masc-ucsc/docs/docs/pyrope/07-typesystem.md

 sized `sN(x)`/`uN(x)` may widen but never drop bits — a target with fewer bits than `x` is a compile error (use a `wrap`/`sat` prefix to drop bits on purpose), e.g. `u30(s22(x))` is fine but `s22(u30(x))` is a compile error.
-Casting a `boolean` interprets its single bit under the target's signedness — `signed(true) == -1` / `s8(true) == -1` (1-bit signed), but `unsigned(true) == 1` / `u8(true) == 1` (unsigned magnitude bit).
+Casting a `boolean`—whose hardware realization is an unsigned `u1`—interprets its single bit under the target's signedness —
+`signed(true) == -1` / `s8(true) == -1` (1-bit signed), but
+`unsigned(true) == 1` / `u8(true) == 1` (unsigned magnitude bit).
 The reverse,
 `boolean(x)`/`bool(x)` on an integer, is `x != 0` (so `boolean(33)` is true); an